 I then started searching on the Internet for the new names I found in the magazine, because up until then Iíd only been listening to the artist called Miyavi.

 The first band I found was An Cafe, which consist of Miku, the vocalist; Bou, the guitarist; Kanon, the bassist; and Teruki, the drummer.
 I liked their music right away.
-Their genre is more Oshare Kei, which is a lot more upbeat than Visual Kei.
+Their genre is more Oshare Kei, which is happier and a lot more upbeat than Visual Kei.
 The clothing is also quite different, because it features very bright and happy colours.
-When I listen to and look at An Cafe, or Oshare Kei bands in general, I become so cheerful, and itís definitely the perfect medicine for a bad day.
+When I listen to and look at An Cafe, or Oshare Kei bands in general, I become so cheerful, and itís definitely the perfect medicine, if youíve had a bad day.

 I continued my hunt and one day I stumbled upon the artist Gackt Camui, who is undeniably my biggest obsession at the moment.
 Heís a songwriter, vocalist, multi-instrumentalist, actor, author, model and voice actor - all at the same time!